dimple-mehra/object-detection-by-yolov5/README.md

 # object-detection-by-yolov5

 This repository documents my week-by-week progress on a computer vision project focused on **pedestrian detection, object tracking**.
-It contains concise weekly reports for Weeks 1–4, followed by a **final applied assignment** that integrates detection, tracking, and anomaly logic into one end-to-end pipeline.
+It contains concise weekly reports for Weeks 1–4, followed by a **final applied assignment** that integrates detection and tracking into one end-to-end pipeline.

 ## Project goal